danhe/booking-management/README.md

 # Getting started

-1. Clone the project and Change directory to `hostnfly`.
+1. Clone the project and Change directory to `booking-management`.
 Install all gems:
 ```
-    $ cd hostnfly
+    $ cd booking-management
     $ bundle install
 ```
 2. Start the web server: